edubadges/privacy/fontys-hogescholen/edubadges-nonformal-text-en.md

 * You may object to the processing of your data if we process your data on the legal basis of a legitimate interest or the performance of a task in the public interest.
 * You may submit a request to limit the processing of your data in relation to the processing of data which you have objected to, which you consider to be unlawful, whose accuracy you have disputed, or where we no longer need the personal data, but you need it in the context of legal action.
 * You may request an export of the data we process on you, in a structured and common format, and you have the right to portability of this data to another service provider.
-* You may withdraw your consent for the processing of your personal data.
-However, the withdrawal of your consent does not affect the lawfulness of any processing based on your consent prior to its withdrawal.
 * If you believe that we have not handled your personal data properly, you may submit a complaint.

 However, if you and Fontys disagree and the response to your complaint does not lead to an acceptable outcome, you have the right to submit a complaint to the Dutch Data Protection Authority.
 More information on the Dutch Data Protection Authority and the procedure for submitting complaints can be found on the [website of the Dutch Data Protection Authority](https://autoriteitpersoonsgegevens.nl).